Ezequiel Duran Player Props: Rangers vs. Rays

 Ezequiel Duran At The Plate

-- Duran has nine doubles, seven home runs and eight walks while batting .322.
+- Duran is batting .315 with nine doubles, seven home runs and eight walks.

+- Duran has picked up a hit in 65.9% of his 44 games this season, with at least two hits in 29.5% of those games.

-- In 34.9% of his games this year, Duran has had at least one RBI.
-He's picked up more than one in 18.6% and driven in three or more of his team's runs in one contest.
+- Duran has had at least one RBI in 34.1% of his games this season (15 of 44), with two or more RBI eight times (18.2%).
+He has also accounted for three or more of his team's runs in one contest.

-- In 19 of 43 games this year, he has scored, and four of those games included multiple runs.
+- He has scored a run in 19 games this season, with multiple runs four times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.